Get 50% off Resos paid plans for 3 months Claim offer →

 • Visual floor plan and table management integrated with reservations

-• Guest database and dining history
+• Guest database and performance tools

 Pros: